 As the name states, Data Export only extracts the data, delivering it in CSV files.
 By ignoring the metadata from your org, it doesn’t allow you to restore it to its exact state before any data loss or corruption occurred.
 Similarly, restoring your data using CSV files is very time-consuming and error-prone, often even leading to data integrity issues like mismatched relationships and missing references.
 This lacks crucial aspects of a suitable backup solution, failing on many needed factors.

 Data Loader is a similar tool Salesforce offers, helping you insert, update, and export Salesforce records in bulk.
 Although in theory it can be used as a backup solution, it’s not designed for this which is obvious when using it.
-It also faces the same issues as Data Exporter, returning your data as CSV files.
+It also faces the same issues as Data Export, returning your data as CSV files.

 Choosing a third-party backup solution